elastic/crawler/README.md

 ### Configuration

-- [Configuration files](docs/CONFIG.md): Understand the crawler and Elasticsearch YAML configuration files, how to structure them, and how they interact.
+- [Configuration files](docs/CONFIG.md): Understand the crawler and Elasticsearch YAML configuration files and how both can be leveraged to create a complete configuration.

 ## Developer guide
 ### Crawler CLI